rhvall/BiSUNA/README.md

 OpenCL development libraries.
 If running in a Debian/Ubuntu distribution it is as simple as running ```sudo apt install build-essential opencl-dev```

+- OpenCL runtime
+- gPRC & Protobuf: used for OpenAI Gym communication

-In order to recreate that environment, check the file "[Install-Compile-Execute.sh](scripts/Install-Compile-Execute.sh)"
+In order to recreate that environment, check the file "[RecreateEnvironment.sh](scripts/RecreateEnvironment.sh)"

 If FPGA is targeted, the Altera Offline Compiler is needed to compile the aocx, which is the bitstream used to reprogram it at time the binary executes.